 - Emotional Intelligence

-- Thinking and Deciding Clearly
+- Thinking & Deciding Clearly

 - Global Citizenship